SamuelOvuema/Dareyio-pbl/Project 12.md

 # Ansible Refactoring, Assignments & Imports

-In this project you will continue working with ansible-config-mgt repository and make some improvements of your code.
+In this project, you will continue working with ansible-config-mgt repository and make some improvements to your code.
 Now you need to refactor your Ansible code, create assignments, and learn how to use the imports functionality.
-Imports allow to effectively re-use previously created playbooks in a new playbook – it allows you to organize your tasks and reuse them when needed.
+Imports allow you to effectively re-use previously created playbooks in a new playbook – organising your tasks and reusing them when needed.

-Side Self Study: For better understanding or Ansible artifacts re-use – [read this article](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse.html).
+Side Self Study: For a better understanding of Ansible artifacts re-use – [read this article](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse.html).

 Code Refactoring
 [Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is a general term in computer programming.
 It means making changes to the source code without changing the expected behaviour of the software.
 The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity and add proper comments without affecting the logic.

-In your case, you will move things around a little bit in the code, but the overal state of the infrastructure remains the same.
+In your case, you will move things around a little bit in the code, but the overall state of the infrastructure remains the same.

 Let us see how you can improve your Ansible code!